US Forest Service — Okanogan-Wenatchee National Forest

 Timber (Litter and Understory) Short Grass (1 foot)

-Minimal fire behavior, growing about 10 acres per day; smoldering, creeping, group tree torching, and backing
+Minimal fire behavior, growing less than 10 acres per day; smoldering, creeping, and backing

-Fire crews will continue to improve holding features and assess fire progression.
+Fire crews are assessing hazards to Road 6700 in anticipation of reopening the road within the next couple of weeks.
+They will also continue to improve holding features and assess fire progression.

 Projected Incident Activity: